Article Review By: Rachel Reed

 Bringing it Home:

-Because the study found that the incorporation of cupping therapy demonstrated a significant decrease in the severity of symptoms, cupping therapy should be considered as a convenient and low-cost intervention to improve treatment for patients with CTS.
+Because the study found that the incorporation of cupping therapy demonstrated a significant decrease in the severity of symptoms, cupping therapy should be considered as a convenient and low-cost intervention to improve treatment for patients with CTS (cupping for hand pain).
 However, cupping therapy should not be the primary treatment for CTS, as it was not shown to improve functional status.

 Sign-up to Get Updates Straight to Your Inbox!